 In this report, the Insurance Board of Canada (IBC) releases figures for the occurrence rate of collisions based on specific types of vehicles, and they represent just about every type of car owner out there.

 At Bow Valley Insurance, we want you to be safe on the road no matter where or how you are travelling.
 Having the right car insurance and taking a few simple precautions can make all the difference.
-Call us at (403) 297-9400 or 1-800-332-1308 to speak one of our experienced and knowledgeable insurance specialists, or apply for a free quote.
+Call us at (403) 297-9400 or 1-800-332-1308 to speak one of our experienced and knowledgeable insurance specialists, or apply for a free car insurance quote.